pra-navi/tp/docs/UserGuide.md

 ### 2. Adding a person: `addPerson`

-Add new individuals to your list such as clients, vendors, or friends.
+You can add new individuals to your list such as clients, vendors, or friends.

 <h4>Format:</h4>